Dealer

 From vegetables, fruit, meat and fish to sauces, soups and stews, raw or cooked - vacuum-sealing allows food to be kept for longer without losing its natural flavour or consistency.
 The airtight packaged food is protected from environmental influences such as bacteria and the flavours of other foods that are stored next to each other in the fridge, for example.
 Vacuum-sealed food stays fresh up to three times longer.

-The combination of vacuuming and freezing ensures optimum shelf life - this also prevents freezer burn.
+The combination of vacuuming and freezing ensures optimum shelf life - freezer burn is also avoided.
 This occurs when air reaches the frozen food, causing the surface to dry out.
 As vacuum-sealed food is sealed airtight, freezer burn cannot occur.
-By vacuuming with the BORA QVac and then cooking the food using the special "sous-vide cooking" programme in the BORA X BO, you can achieve results like a professional without much effort.
+By vacuuming with the BORA QVac and then cooking the food using the special "sous-vide cooking" programme in the BORA X BO

 The BORA QVac has three different functions: vacuuming in vacuum boxes and vacuum bags, resealing bottles and the marinating function.